b-shields/auto-QChem/README.md

 This project is a direct extension of SambVca, a tool to calculate the buried volume of OM ligands (https://www.molnac.unisa.it/OMtools/sambvca.php).

-This function is still under development and the code only supports .log files which contain Gaussian freq output at the moment.
+I created this repo to share functions while developing tools for the computational parameterization of molecules.
+The function is still under development and the code only supports .log files which contain Gaussian freq output at the moment.
 Once I have time I will add more general functions for handling computational input and output.

 ## Options